marilenadaquino/marilenadaquino.github.io/occ_model_ext/scripts/script/ccc/README.md

  * run again SPACIN to check whether "derived_from" and "update_action" are correctly included in se

 ## DONE

+ * [FIX] no xmlid of be for intermediate
+ * [FIX] duplicate rp
+ * jats2oc.py - BEE: refactor extract_intext_refs() in functions
+ * jats2oc.py - BEE: move all methods in conf in jats2oc.py and change prefix
+ * add intrepid when creating the oci of the citation
+ * BUG! http://localhost:9999/blazegraph/#explore:kb:%3Chttps://w3id.org/oc/ccc/be/0701%3E random annotations created for the same citation
  * remove all labels from data
  * simplify ProvSet
  * remove useless methods in conf_bee